KTensor/KTensorJs/doc/README.md

 - `math` - functions for manipulating vector and matrix values
 - `operation` - higher level functions that use `math` to manipulate `Tensor` values
 - `Node` - object that can interconnect with other `Node`s and perform `operation`s on their inputs and give output as `Tensor`s
+- `function` - `Node` factories that also create links between them

 ## K.t.Tensor